datacarpentry/R-ecology-lesson/index.md

 :::::::::::::::::::::::::: callout

-## Beta Test This Lesson!
+## This will soon be the official Data Carpentry Ecology R lesson!

-[The Data Carpentry Ecology Curriculum Advisory Committee is calling for Instructors to teach this lesson and provide feedback](https://carpentries.org/blog/2023/07/r-ecology-alt-beta/), to help them decide whether to formally adopt it into the official curriculum.
+[The Data Carpentry Ecology Curriculum Advisory Committee recently approved this lesson for adoption into the curriculum](https://carpentries.org/blog/2024/03/dc-r-ecology-adoption/)!
+It will replace [the current version](https://datacarpentry.org/R-ecology-lesson/) in the curriculum on 8th July 2024.

-If you teach this lesson, please give your feedback to the Curriculum Advisors [by email](mailto:curriculum-advisors-ecology@lists.carpentries.org) or as [an issue to the lesson source repository](https://github.com/carpentries-incubator/R-ecology-lesson-alternative/issues/new?assignees=&labels=type:discussion&projects=&template=pilot_workshop_feedback.yml&title=[Pilot+workshop+feedback]:+).
+Interested in becoming a Maintainer for this lesson?
+Please send us a message at [curriculum@carpentries.org](mailto:curriculum@carpentries.org).

 ::::::::::::::::::::::::::::::::::